 How do you know if the paper has wax or plastic in it?
 Do the “rip test”:

-- if the paper rips easily, there is enough paper fiber to be recycled in mixed paper
+- If the paper rips easily, there is enough paper fibre to be recycled in mixed paper.

 Sorting mixed paper correctly prevents having whole bags of recyclables contaminated and disposed of in the garbage.